Jiarui-Xu-Gatech/2022-MUSI6106-ass1/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/alexanderlerch/2022-MUSI6106)
 ![GitHub](https://img.shields.io/github/license/alexanderlerch/2022-MUSI6106)

+#The result is in bin\Debug\data, by running the MUSI6106.sln in build4, you will get the result. bin\Debug\data\la.wav is the real audio

 # MUSI6106 2022: Audio Software Engineering
 Template project for assignments and exercises for the class MUSI6106